 I love to make International cuisine at home that tastes even better than take-out!
-In fact, try this like this easy homemade Easiest Pad Thai, Quick Korean Ground Beef and Rice Bowl Recipe, and these amazing Thai Chicken Skewers!
+In fact, try this like this easy homemade Pad Thai, Beef and Rice Bowl, and these amazing Chicken Skewers!

 Thai Basil Beef

 I love to eat out.
 But even more than that, I love it when I can make restaurant food at my OWN house.
 My favorite thing to order at a Thai restaurant is Thai Basil Beef (Restaurants usually call it Pad Gra Prow).
 I love it so much that I wanted to have it at home whenever I wanted!
 So, I came up with the recipe, and boy, it is delicious!
 Making international food at home used to intimidate me but once I tried it, I realized that it wasn’t hard at all!
 It’s simple and you will be so glad that you did!

 I have always loved the flavors of Thai food!
 They are fresh and bold and different!
 You can make them as spicy or as mild as you want.
 Which is a huge benefit of making this at home… You have all the control to do that and to make it exactly how you and your family want!
 In fact, once you cook this dish, then you are going to want to try all sorts of that dishes like Thai Peanut Sesame Noodles and Easiest Pad Thai.
 Look over the ingredients beforehand, there may be some that you need to grab at the store.
 You’re going to love this recipe so much, you’ll soon be a pro!

 What Do You Need to Make Thai Basil Beef?

 Some of these ingredients you will have on hand but a few of them you might need to grab at the store before you start cooking.
 Look over this list before turning on that stove!
 See the recipe card below for a list of exact ingredient measurements.

 - Vegetable oil: The oil is used to cook your vegetables in!